kamyk-pl/ngrx2019/README.md

   * Create `AddTask` action
   * Handle the action in the reducer
   * Dispatch the action in `TaskBoardComponent` in appropriate handler

+### Step 7

+* Use loading value from state to show/hide spinner when loading data